mkrutzler/dots/README.md

 ## Credits

-- Luke Smith (some on vim config, inspiring me)
+- Luke Smith (some of vim config, inspiring me)
-- The Primeagen (for nvim configs)
+- The Primeagen (for nvim config)
 - Everyone who helped developing the software